SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 Don't forget to run `cd ..` to go back in the main directory.

+## SolarXR Protocol

+SolarXR is used to communicate between the server (backend) and GUI (frontend).
+It can also be used to communicate to third party applications.

+When touching SolarXR:
+- The only files you should edit are in the `schema` directory.
+- After editing files, you should run `cd solarxr-protocol`, then either run `./generate-flatbuffer.ps1` (Windows) or `./generate-flatbuffer.sh` (Linux/OSX)

 ## Code Licensing
 SlimeVR uses dual MIT and Apache-2.0 license.
 Be sure that any code that you reference, or dependencies you add, are compatible with these licenses.
 For example, `GPL-v3` is